 I remember attending a TED Women event a few years ago that was programmed with inspiring, amazing women who had achieved so much.
 Some had traveled to Africa and had opened schools for young girls.
 One had experienced a stroke, and since was advocating for genetic testing to detect dangerous drug interactions that ultimately had helped save her own life.
 I remember sitting in the audience feeling more and more, with every speaker, like I was wasting my own life in marketing wasn’t really a worthwhile contribution to making the planet a better place.
 After all, how was that saving the world?
 Then a woman took the stage, she was a cartoonist- a seeming departures from the prolific philanthropy and selfless givers who had taken the stage before her.
 She explained, through her own work in cartooning, how doing what she uniquely was good at, had changed her own life and through the process of her visual storytelling, had heard from so many others that they could better cope through her humor.
 She explained that she had learned that especially when she shed light on painful human situations, and showed that the are opportunities to laugh at every pocket of our existence, no matter how tragic or painful, she was helping to heal.
 I paid full attention.
 She was speaking my language, finally, in a way that i could understand.
 I remember leaving that event deep in thought, feeling like, for the first time, I had been given the permission to believe that telling stories to the world as my service was enough.

 I’ve since come to fall back in love with marketing, and have also written my first comedic screenplay.
-With fingers crossed, it will be produced within the year.
 I’m halfway through my second one, trying to give it my best effort while also focusing on my near layer of fast moving clouds.
 What I know now, but have to remind myself of every single day, is that what makes me focus on my high layer of clouds is enough to give to this world, and what I am supposed to be doing – bringing my way of storytelling to the world, no matter its form.
 It’s what makes me happy, and hopefully a few of my words will help others by offering a smile – or even better, a guttural belly laugh and tears of joy instead of sadness – at the harder things in life.

 What’s your high layer of clouds?
 Have you seen it yet?